meeki007/emqx-docs/en_US/changes/breaking-changes-ee-5.8.md

 # Incompatible Changes in EMQX 5.8

+## e5.8.3

+- [#14305](https://github.com/emqx/emqx/pull/14305) Removed support of md4, md5 and ripemd160 in authentication as they are not compliant with [NIST Secure Hash Standard](https://www.nist.gov/publications/secure-hash-standard).

 ## e5.8.2

 - [#14004](https://github.com/emqx/emqx/pull/14004) Fixed an issue in Cluster Linking where overlapping topic filters in the `topics` configuration caused inconsistent and incomplete cross-cluster message routing.
 Each topic filter is now handled individually.
 Therefore, redundant topic filters (e.g. `t/1` and `t/+`) in the `topics` configuration are now considered invalid.
 The link will fail to start if such a configuration is detected.